brihiramine/Technical-Writing-Sample/README.md

 Today we are going to introduce key Boolean Search Commands (also known as Operators) and how they can modify a search to deliver more specific results, thereby saving time and improving search efficiency.
 We will use Indeed.com as an example, as I have been using it a lot lately to find a new job.
 Our search will focus on what I am looking for: technical writing roles.

 #### Commands and Usage
-First: why use fancy commands?
+First, why use fancy commands?
 Boolean Search Commands give us the following key skills.
    - Narrow or broaden a search
    - Filter a search to include phrases and key words
    - Combine multiple searches so you don’t have to hunt for results independently

-Next: let's introduce the three basic terms, known as operations:
+Next, let's introduce the three basic terms, known as operations:
 **AND, OR,** and **NOT**
  - **AND** combines terms so that all the listed terms appear in the search result (*technical* **AND** *writer*)
  - **OR** combines terms so that at least one of the listed terms appears in the search result (*writer* **OR** *writing*)